GhostDragon420/Sync-Shell-PowerShell-Edition/README.md

 ## ⚙️ Features

 - Syntax validation using `PSParser`
 - Preview window for manual review before execution
 - Ctrl+Enter or “Run” button to execute scripts
 - “Save Script” to export `.ps1` files
 - Persistent history logging to `script_history.txt`
 - PowerShell Core toggle
 - Output parsing with error highlighting

 ---

+## 📋 Upcoming Features

+- 🔄 **GitHub Auto-Update** – Check the GitHub repo for script updates; if a new version is available, prompt the user to update.
+The script will download, install, and restart automatically, elevating to admin if needed.
+- ⚠️ **Startup Admin Warning** – Display a legal-style message box or banner about administrator privileges on launch.
+- 🛡️ **Admin Status Indicator** – Show a visual indicator (Yes/No) if the script is running with administrator rights.
+- 🎨 **Enhanced Output Window** – Color-code errors, exceptions, and failures for easier readability; improve overall formatting.
+- 💾 **Autosave / Session Recovery** – Emergency recovery for the input/output boxes in case of crashes, power loss, or unexpected closures (standard save button remains for manual control).
+- 🆔 **Version Display** – Show the current version (v1.0.0) prominently in the main GUI window.
+- 🖥️ **Shell Integration** – Add support for launching Windows `cmd.exe` when the user types CMD commands.
+- 📦 **Multi-Format Packaging** – Distribute in three formats:
+  - `.exe` standalone version
+  - `.psm1` module version with manifest
+  - `.ps1` script version
+- 🚀 **GitHub Release** – Prepare a proper release on GitHub with all three formats attached.
+- 📝 **Changelog & Future Plans** – Complete the v1.0.0 changelog and outline plans for future versions.

+---

 ## 🚀 How to Use

 1. Launch `Sync-Shell-PWSH.ps1` in PowerShell 7+
 2. Write your script in the input box
 3. Click **Preview** to review before running
 4. Press **Ctrl+Enter** or click **Run** to execute
 5. Use **Save Script** to export your code
 6. History is auto-saved and loaded across sessions

 ---

 ## 📁 Files Included

 - `Sync-Shell-PWSH.ps1` — the open-source PowerShell module
 - `README.md` — this usage guide
 - `LICENSE.txt` — terms of use
 - `changelog.txt` — version/date/changelog

 ---